 Toward the end of Disappearance, Miku can be seen banging at the screen with her fists as though begging the player to help her.
 And at the end, she says a cheery goodbye before just...freezing up with a sad smile on her face as her voice speaks eerily in the background.

-Thankfully averted with it's answer song, The Intense Song of Hatsune Miku, where the full length version's opening lyrics have Miku celebrate being alive, and she promptly finds a solution to the bad ending of Disappearance with one of the fastest denouements in Vocaloid history!
+Thankfully averted with its answer song, The Intense Voice of Hatsune Miku, where the full length version's opening lyrics have Miku celebrate being alive, and she promptly finds a solution to the bad ending of Disappearance with one of the fastest denouements in Vocaloid history!